admhpr/oversight/content/about.md

 That's what it's all about, How do we as people make these machines serve a purpose.
 How do we express a solution through code and beyond.

+In reality I know practically nothing, but can figure out how to do almost anything!

 ### Work

 I have a broad range of experience developing web applications, covering all aspects of the design and development process across the stack from database to UI.